 Percent of Depreciation

-The depreciation bonus of 50 percent is available for systems placed into service between January 1, 2008 and September 8, 2010, or between January 1, 2012 and December 31, 2017.
-Systems place into service between January 1, 2018 and December 31, 2018 will be eligible for a 40 percent depreciation bonus.
-Systems put into service between January 1, 2019 and December 31, 2019 will be eligible for a 30 percent depreciation bonus.
+TSystems acquired before September 28, 2017, and placed in service in 2018 are eligible for a 40 percent depreciation bonus.
+Systems put into service between January 1, 2019 and December 31, 2019, will be eligible for a 30 percent depreciation bonus.

 “The best piece of advice I would have is to do your research.
 Figure out what your needs are as a business and compare them to the different financing options out there.
 It’s not a one-size-fits-all situation.”